Open Travel Guide

 Jamaica's nightlife is vibrant and deeply musical, centered on reggae, dancehall, and live sound system parties.
 From Negril's legendary beach bars to Kingston's sophisticated clubs and Montego Bay's Hip Strip, the island comes alive after dark with a soundtrack that has influenced music worldwide.

 Lively and music-driven.
 Expect sound systems pumping dancehall until 4 AM, live reggae at bars and beach clubs, and open-air parties that reflect Jamaica's passionate music culture.
-Each resort town has its own flavor - Negril is relaxed and beachy, Kingston is urban and cutting-edge, Montego Bay is tourist-friendly.
+Each resort town has its own flavor - Negril is relaxed and beachy, Kingston is urban and state-of-the-art, Montego Bay is tourist-friendly.

-Beach bars start filling at 5 PM for sunset.
+Peak hours Beach bars start filling at 5 PM for sunset.
 Most clubs get busy after 11 PM and peak between midnight and 3 AM.
 Sound system parties and street dances start at 10 PM and run until dawn.

-Smart casual for most nightlife venues.
+Dress code Smart casual for most nightlife venues.
 Negril beach bars are very casual (shorts and sandals fine).
 Kingston clubs trend more fashion-forward.
 Some Montego Bay clubs have dress codes banning sportswear.

-Bars on the beach typically serve until 1-2 AM.
+Cover charge Bars on the beach typically serve until 1-2 AM.
 Clubs in Kingston and Montego Bay run until 4-5 AM on weekends.
 Sound system parties (street dances) have no closing time and are a purely local experience.

 West End Road, Negril